History of the HFA website

-At this time I was still maintaining off-line lists of my private equipment.
-Lateron I decided to add short reviews to every component, and put these lists online.
-This way I always had my overviews at hand, and simulaneously the lists could help inform visitors of the website.
+At this time I was still maintaining off-line lists of my ever-changing composition of private equipment.
+Later on, I decided to add short reviews to every component and put these lists online.
+This way I always had my overviews at hand, and at the same time, the lists could help inform visitors of the website.

-Still later I started writing in-depth reviews not only of my own equipment but also of equipment temporarily offered by manufacturers and distributors for review.
-At some stage it occurred to me that a much larger audience could be reached if I would write the articles English.
-So that’s what I did, and I changed the website name to Hifi-Advice.com, and this is what effectively started the site in its current guise.
+Later still, I started writing in-depth reviews not only of my own equipment but also of equipment offered by manufacturers and distributors for review.
+At some stage, it occurred to me that a much larger audience could be reached if I would write the articles English.
+I changed the website name to Hifi-Advice.com, and this is what effectively started the site in its current guise.

 Point of view

-Of course there’s no such thing as a 100% objective review, and if there was then it would likely be very boring.
-Naturally my reviews are also coloured by my subjective opinion, but I try to be very consistent in my opinions and I will never make a secret of what I like and what I don’t like.
+Of course, there’s no such thing as a 100% objective review, and if there was then it would likely be very boring.
+Naturally, my reviews are also colored by my subjective opinion, but I try to be very consistent in my opinions and I will never make a secret of what I like and what I don’t like.

-It is my continuing aim to offer more and more objective, in depth reviews as well as extensive and interesting information, both on classic equipment and bleeding edge technology.
+It is my continuing aim to offer more and more in-depth reviews, both on classic equipment and bleeding edge technology.
 I hope that you’ll enjoy your reading on hifi-advice.com!